backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudFront Advanced.md

 	- ![[attachments/Pasted image 20220424115007.png]]

 ## CloudFront Origin Failover
 - You can also set up CloudFront with *automatic origin failover* for scenarios that require high availability.
-An origin group may contain **two origins**: a primary and a secondary.
-If the primary origin is unavailable or returns specific HTTP response status codes that indicate a failure, CloudFront automatically switches to the secondary origin.
+- An origin group may contain **two origins**: a primary and a secondary.
+	- If the primary origin is unavailable or returns specific HTTP response status codes that indicate a failure, CloudFront automatically switches to the secondary origin.
+- CloudFront fails over to the *secondary origin* only when the HTTP method of the viewer request is **GET, HEAD, or OPTIONS**.
+	- CloudFront *DOES NOT failover* when the viewer sends a different HTTP method (for example *POST, PUT, and so on*).

 > [!tip] To set up *origin failover*, you must have a distribution with **at least two origins**.